Growing Roses - Your

 banana skins, with the inside of the peel facing down.
 Banana skins are packed with

 phosphates, sodium, magnesium, silica, potassium, sulfur and calcium.
-Many rose growers say that burying
+Burying

 Growing Roses and Watering